MikkelSchubert/adapterremoval/docs/manpage.rst

 Description
 -----------

-:program:`AdapterRemoval` removes residual adapter sequences from single-end (SE) or paired-end (PE) FASTQ reads, optionally trimming Ns and low qualities bases and/or collapsing overlapping paired-end mates into one read.
-Low quality reads are filtered based on the resulting length and the number of ambigious nucleotides ('N') present following trimming.
+:program:`adapterremoval3` removes residual adapter sequences from single-end (SE) or paired-end (PE) FASTQ reads, optionally trimming Ns and low qualities bases and/or merging overlapping paired-end mates into one read.
+Low quality reads are filtered based on the resulting length and the number of ambiguous nucleotides ('N') present following trimming.
 These operations may be combined with simultaneous demultiplexing using 5' barcode sequences.
-Alternatively, ``AdapterRemoval`` may attempt to reconstruct a consensus adapter sequences from paired-end data, in order to allow the identification of the adapter sequences originally used.
+Alternatively, ``adapterremoval3`` may attempt to reconstruct a consensus adapter sequences from paired-end data, in order to allow the identification of the adapter sequences originally used.

 If you use this program, please cite the paper: